grafana/loki/docs/sources/clients/lambda-promtail/_index.md

 - `__aws_s3_log_lb`: The name of the loadbalancer.
 - `__aws_s3_log_lb_owner`: The Account ID of the loadbalancer owner.

+## Triggering Lambda-Promtail via SQS
+For AWS services supporting sending messages to SQS (ex: S3 with an S3 Notification to SQS), events can be processed through an `SQS queue with lambda trigger` instead of directly configuring the source service to trigger lambda.
+Lambda-promtail will retrieve the nested events from the SQS messages' body and process them as if them came directly from the source service.

+# On-Failure log recovery using SQS
+Triggering lambda-promtail through SQS allows handling on-failure recovery of the logs using a secondary SQS queue as a dead-letter-queue.
+Lambda can be set up such as unsuccessfully processed messages will be sent to the DLQ.
+After fixing the issue, operators will be able to reprocess the messages by sending back messages from the DLQ to the source queue using the SQS `DLQ redrive` feature.

 ## Limitations

 ### Promtail labels